Back to Blog

 How courts have interpreted the Act

-South African courts have been pragmatic about electronic signatures.
-Several cases have confirmed that electronic communications, including email exchanges, can form binding contracts.
+South African courts have taken a pragmatic line on electronic signatures.
+Several cases have confirmed that electronic communications, email exchanges included, can form binding contracts.

-The courts focus on whether there is evidence of agreement.
+What the courts focus on is whether there's evidence of agreement.
 If the electronic record shows that a person understood what they were signing and intended to be bound, the signature is typically upheld.

-The advantage of dedicated e-signature platforms over simple email is the audit trail.
-A clear record of the signing event, including technical details, makes it difficult for a signer to later deny their signature.
+Where dedicated e-signature platforms beat plain email is the audit trail.
+A clear record of the signing event, with the technical details attached, makes it much harder for a signer to later turn around and deny their signature.

 POPIA considerations

-The Protection of Personal Information Act (POPIA) also applies when collecting electronic signatures.
-You are processing personal information when you:
+The Protection of Personal Information Act (POPIA) also comes into play when you're collecting electronic signatures.
+You're processing personal information any time you:

 • Collect a person's name and email address for sending documents